HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

 * start-workflow
     - trigger: encounter-start
-    - action: check-reportable in 1 hour
+    - action: check-reportable in "A" hours

 * check-reportable
     - if is-encounter-reportable, report-eicr
     - if check-update-eicr, report-eicr
-    - if is-encounter-in-progress, check-reportable in 6 hours
+    - if is-encounter-in-progress, check-reportable in "B" hours

 * report-eicr
     - create-eicr, validate-eicr, route-and-send-eicr

-The `start-workflow` action is initiated by an `encounter-start` event, and specifies that `check-reportable` should be called in 1 hour.
+The `start-workflow` action is initiated by an `encounter-start` event, and specifies that `check-reportable` should be called in "A" hours.

 The `check-reportable` action checks for suspected reportability, and if true, calls the `report-eicr` action.
-If an eICR has not been sent for over 24 hours, then `report-eicr` is called.
-If the encounter is still in progress, `check-reportable` is called again with a delay of 6 hours and this continues until more than 72 hours have elapsed since the encounter end.
+If an eICR has not been sent for over "C" hours, then `report-eicr` is called.
+If the encounter is still in progress, `check-reportable` is called again with a delay of "B" hours and this continues until more than "D" hours have elapsed since the encounter end.

 The `report-eicr` action calls all three of `create-eicr`, `validate-eicr`, and `route-and-send-eicr`.